Our adventure camp staff: Highest standards to deliver the best experience

 What does it take to be an Avid4 Adventure counselor?

 Most Avid4 Adventure instructors are working towards a career in the outdoors or in education – or both!
-Staff are over 21 and have at least a bachelor’s degree.
-Founder, David Secunda, made a decision long ago that age 21 was the minimum for most camp staff because teaching kids adventure sports requires sound judgment, credentials, and maturity.
+Historically, the average age of Avid4 Adventure staff has been 26 years old.
+Teaching kids adventure sports requires sound judgment, credentials, and maturity.
 This puts Avid4 Adventure staff in a league above most summer camp staff.

 Avid4 Adventure looks for both hard and soft skills when they’re hiring.